VOLTTRON/volttron/docs/source/platform-features/web-api/device-endpoints.rst

         use ``-`` as a wildcard within a segment containing other characters: ``/campus/foo-bar/:device`` will only match a building called “foo-bar”, not one called “foobazbar”.

-    Topic-Filtring Query Parameters:
+    Topic-Filtering Query Parameters:
-        -  ``tag`` (default=null): Filter the result by the provided tag.
+        -  ``tag`` (default=null):
+            Filter the result by the provided tag.
+(This requires that the tagging service be running and configured.)
-        -  ``regex`` (default=null): Filter the result by the provided regular expression.
+        -  ``regex`` (default=null):
+                Filter the result by the provided regular expression.
 The raw regular expression should follow python re syntax, but must be url-encoded within the query-string.

 .. attention::
     All endpoints in this tree require authorization using a JWT bearer access token provided by the